To provide affordable and accessible alternative dispute resolution services.

 Mediators record the decisions in a written agreement.

 Shuttle mediation is a process in which parties are placed in different rooms and the mediators ‘shuttle’ between them, conveying the parties’ viewpoints, settlement ideas and financial offers.

 The nature of your dispute, the history of your conflict, or one party’s strong preference, may be the reason that shuttle mediation is suitable.

 The mediation process generally works best when all participants and the mediators are in the same room.
 In the event that one or both parties are unable to be present then remote mediation is a helpful option.

-Current Mediation & Conflict Solutions remote mediation options include conference calling and internet technology such as Zoom and Skype.
+Current Mediation & Conflict Solutions remote mediation options include conference calling and internet technology such as video conferencing.

 You helped ease us into a very scary process.
 Thank you.

 Mediators were very good at keeping peace on a very touchy subject.